What is Massage Therapy?

 - Occupational Outlook Handbook - U.S. Bureau of Labor Statistics: median pay, job outlook, job duties, work environments

-- American Massage Therapy Association (AMTA): industry facts sheets, career guidance, advocacy
+- American Massage Therapy Association (AMTA): career guidance, advocacy, industry research

 - Associated Bodywork & Massage Professional (ABMP): student success guide, practice support for members